 So, what is a zine??
-There’s no official definition, but most will agree it’s a self-published work that has a limited print run (which can range from ten copies to around 5,000 copies).
+There’s no official definition, but most will agree it’s a self-published work that has a limited print run (which can range from just a few copies to around 5,000 copies).
 Zines are usually created with the intention not to profit monetarily but to share one’s thoughts, feelings, creativity, experience, and/or knowledge with others.
 Zines are part of a DIY (do it yourself) culture which often includes people from marginalized communities or those who don’t have access to more mainstream publishing options.

-Jenna Brager’s quick guide to making a one-page mini zine is available at the Sassyfrass Circus blog.
+- Jenna Brager’s quick guide to making a one-page mini zine is available at the Sassyfrass Circus blog.

-Zinester Celia Pérez created a kid-friendly guide to creating a one-page mini zine for Brightly.
+- Zinester Celia Pérez created a kid-friendly guide to creating a one-page mini zine for Brightly.

-The Experiment With Nature project out of Oregon has a very detailed photo guide to making a one-page mini zine.
+- The Experiment With Nature project out of Oregon has a very detailed photo guide to making a one-page mini zine.

-To get a little fancier with your mini zine, this photo tutorial from Anatomic Air Press is for creating a 16-page zine out of one piece of paper.
+- To get a little fancier with your mini zine, this photo tutorial from Anatomic Air Press is for creating a 16-page zine out of one piece of paper.

 - Find adorably illustrated zine-making guides in both English and Spanish by Puerto Rican artist Rosa Colón Guerra at her Soda Pop Comics shop (and chip a few dollars to help her continue her work!).